 This goes without saying.

 If you want your identity to be kept anonymous, then don’t like or share anything you’ve written/created using your personal social media account.

 Get traffic Without Your Network’s Help

-Wandering the streets and hoping you would get your group of friends just not sure when.
+I like to think about writing anonymously, like starting from scratch in a new country when no one knows you.
+Wandering the streets and hoping you would find your own group of friends, just not sure when.

+So, getting traffic is possible even when keeping your anonymity.
 There are different ways you can start getting traffic which are:

 - Health and wellness